Aero-ComSci/final-project-shivani/README.md

 What the program does, what does it automate?
 The program asks the user many multiple-choice questions and then uses the answers to recommend an ice cream flavor.
 It automates the process of matching user preferences to preset a list of flavor results.

+5/27- I brainstormed and created the program description started the UI.